REAL Older Women Are Reverent, Self-controlled, Teachers

 Are You An Older or Younger Woman?

-Instead of answering that question, consider this question – are you willing to teach God’s Word to other women?
+Instead of answering that question, consider this question: Are you willing to teach God’s Word to other women?
 If so, then you may fit in the older woman category.

 God does not ask you to do those things perfectly, but are those words foundational elements in your life as a woman?
 If yes, continue your learning process and be ready to help other women apply those critical elements to their lives.